frmquant/frmquant/README.md

 ---

-*Currently seeking opportunities in AI product development, fintech partnerships, technical sales, and roles combining legal expertise with technical execution.*
+*Currently  working on legal technology in relation to AI  product development, fintech partnerships, portofolio managment, and roles combining legal expertise with technical execution.*

 **Last updated:** April 2026## Hi there 👋